 Recent news might offer some incentive to choose the mass transit option: A recent Metrolink study revealed that 90% of Southern California college students surveyed said they would consider public transportation over a car.
 And, on November 13, 2018, Amazon.com Inc. announced that Los Angeles would not be the home for their second headquarters; their reasons included the lack of an easily navigable public transportation system.

-OC Public Transit System – a Roadmap for the Future?
+OC Public Transportation System – a Roadmap for the Future?

 Even as ridership in the rest of the country decreases, a recent overhaul of the Orange County Transportation Authority’s OC Bus 360˚ system has seen a 19.6% increase as of September 2017.
 They accomplished this by adding service to the northern part of the county, where ridership was higher, and cutting some lesser-used routes in parts of Huntington Beach, Westminster, Aliso Viejo, Laguna Niguel and Mission Viejo.
 In those areas, they are instead piloting OC Flex, an on-demand shuttle service offering unlimited rides for $4.50 per day when paying through the mobile app, or $5 per day when paying by cash.